jmoyers/jmoyers.org/infrastructure/aws/README.md

 - S3 bucket is private, only accessible via CloudFront
 - CloudFront enforces HTTPS
 - Origin Access Control (OAC) used instead of legacy OAI
+- Terraform state files and variables are properly gitignored
+- Only `.terraform.lock.hcl` is committed (for provider version locking)